varad-suryavanshi/member-qa/README.md

 ### 1) Relative dates (need normalization)

-Many messages use relative time (“tonight”, “this Friday”, “next Tuesday”, “next month”), which are **not explicit dates** and must be resolved **relative to the message timestamp**—or else answered with the fallback.
+Many messages use relative time (“tonight”, “this Friday”, “next Tuesday”, “next month”), which are **not explicit dates** and must be resolved **relative to the message timestamp** or else answered with the fallback.

 * “Please book a private jet to Paris **for this Friday**.” — *Sophia Al-Farsi*, `2025-05-05T07:47:20Z`
 * “Confirm my dinner … **tonight**.” — *Fatima El-Tahir*, `2024-11-14T20:03:44Z`